22 May 2017

-The functioning of the Hungarian State is based on the principle of division of powers.
+The functioning of the Hungarian State is based on the principle of the division of powers.
 The supreme legislative body is the Parliament, the power of the executive branch is vested in the government and the judiciary is the system of courts.

-The Parliament, inter alia, enacts and amends the Fundamental Law of Hungary with the votes of two-thirds of all Members of Parliament, adopts Acts, adopts the central budget and approves its implementation; elects the Prime Minister and decides on any matter of confidence related to the Government; elects the President of the Republic, the members and the President of the Constitutional Court, the President of the Curia, the General Prosecutor, the Commissioner for Fundamental Rights and his or her deputies, the President of the State Audit Office.
+The Parliament, inter alia, enacts and amends the Fundamental Law of Hungary with the votes of two-thirds of all members of Parliament, adopts Acts, adopts the central budget and approves its implementation; elects the Prime Minister and decides on any matter of confidence related to the Government; elects the President of the Republic, the members and the President of the Constitutional Court, the President of the Curia, the General Prosecutor, the Commissioner for Fundamental Rights and his or her deputies and the President of the State Audit Office.